-When not used by UBC Indigenous programs, spaces in the Longhouse are available for rental.
-For rental information, please visit the Longhouse Rentals.
+When not used by UBC Indigenous programs, the Longhouse’s Sty-Wet-Tan Great Hall is available for rent.

-Xwi7xwa Library is located in a separate structure at eastern end of the Longhouse that reflects the traditional pit house architecture of interior BC communities.
-Xwi7xwa is a branch of the UBC library and the only dedicated Indigenous university library in Canada.
+Xwi7xwa Library, located at the eastern end of the Longhouse, is designed to reflect a traditional pit-house, the architectural style of interior First Nations communities.
+Xwi7xwa is a branch of the UBC Main Library and the only dedicated Indigenous university library in Canada.
 It houses special collections not found elsewhere and most significantly, it offers students and researchers expert help in conducting research on Indigenous topics.

-The Longhouse also houses the administrative offices of NITEP, a Bachelor of Education Program preparing Aboriginal people to be effective educators for band-operated, public, and independent schools.
-Presently, there is a shortage of Aboriginal teachers in BC, and an increasing number of Aboriginal people who desire to become teachers.
-The intention of this program is to build upon and strengthen the Aboriginal identity and culture of professionals in training.
+The Longhouse houses the administrative offices of NITEP, a Bachelor of Education program preparing persons of Aboriginal ancestry to be educators.
+Presently, there is a shortage of Aboriginal teachers in BC, while an increasing number of Aboriginal people desire to become teachers.
+The purpose of the program is to build upon and strengthen the cultural heritage and identity of professionals in training.